strawberry-graphql/strawberry/docs/02_types/enums.md

 ```

 After that, We can use this enum type when defining another types.
-Here is an example of define type using enum type:
+Here is an example of an object that has a field using an Enum:

 ```python
 @strawberry.type